KIRANKUMAR7296/JavaScript/README.md

 ### Static vs Dynamic language ?

-- `Static` : We declare the variable with it's data type and it cannot be changed further.
+- `Static` : We declare the `variables` with `data type` and cannot be changed further.
-- `Dynamic` : We don't need to declare variable with data type and it can change it's value at the runtime.
+- `Dynamic` : We don't need to declare variable with data type and we can `change` values at the runtime.

 ### What is Separation of concerns ?